slbailey/Retrovue/docs/domain/Channel.md

 The Grid system provides predictable, consistent scheduling behavior across the entire broadcast system.
 It enables:

-- **Predictable EPG**: Electronic Program Guides can display consistent time slots that align with viewer expectations, with programs starting at predictable intervals (e.g., every 30 minutes on the half-hour).
+- **Predictable EPG**: Electronic Program Guides can display consistent grid blocks that align with viewer expectations, with programs starting at predictable intervals (e.g., every 30 minutes on the half-hour).

 - **Ad math**: Advertising placement and revenue calculations become straightforward when content aligns to standard grid boundaries, making it easy to calculate ad pod positions and fill rates.